Do you need to know how to update WordPress without everything breaking? If you’re ever hesitant, read our top tips on

 When Should You Update WordPress?

 Update notices appear in real-time.
 But it’s not necessary…or even a good idea…to make updates as soon as the notice appears.
 NOTE: The exception is security patches, which should be made right away.
 We like to wait a few days to see if another update release comes in on the heels of a just-released one.
 We watch the forums to see if core updates are causing problems for anyone.
 If all is well, we’ll schedule the update.
-We usually do this monthly for our support plan clients, although if a release includes a security patch, we’ll update right away.
+We usually do this monthly for our support and WordPress maintenance package clients, although if a release includes a security patch, we’ll update right away.

 Your host should have backups from the previous night (and if they don’t, change hosts…we recommend SiteGround for its nightly backups and easy restores).
 However, if you’ve changed anything on your site since then, you’ll need to use the backup tools provided in your host’s dashboard (cPanel, Backup Wizard, etc.) to make sure your backup is current.
 It’s also a good idea to temporarily deactivate any caching plugins you have on the site (W3 Total Cache, etc.).
 This way nothing interferes with the backup process.

 Start with the Plugins

 Plugins cause the most trouble since they come from different sources.
 There may be some sketchy ones in there that don’t play nicely with others.
 Check the update details to see what’s changed, and if it’s compatible with the current version of WordPress…you’ll be updating that next.
 Then update the plugins one by one, checking each time to make sure that the site still works the way it should.
 The alternative is to mass update them one by one.
 Then if something breaks disable them one by one to see when the issue goes away.
 Either method works, although for sites with fewer than a dozen or so plugins (which we recommend, since each plugin you add complicates your site code further) we prefer the update-them-one-by-one method.